Matthew96521/Language/Resources/How to learn a language.md

 - For grammar, it can be researched.
 Alternatively, softwares such as Busuu can help assisting this process.
 Refer to [this guide](https://github.com/FairyHmm/Language/blob/main/Resources/Language%20learning%20resources%20-%20Matteo.md) for a more comprehensive list.

 ### 4. Input 🔴
-- Start exposing to native content in some form.
+- Start exposing onself to native content in some form.
 This is a theory called "Comprehensiable Input" or "Language Aquisition", where one listens or reads native content, and (usually subconciously) figures it out from context.
 [This video](https://youtu.be/J_EQDtpYSNM) explains this nicely.
 - It's a good idea to start with a slower speed, contents meant for learners, or generally easier contents like children's shows.
 Talking to natives is a brilliant way to do this, as it helps practising writing and/or speaking, and getting input at the same time.

 ### 5. Practicing🟡